Nawaz Sharif: Muslim world

 Sharif met with Iranian President Hassan Rouhani in Saadabad Palace.

 Nawaz is said to enjoy exceptionally close ties with senior members of the Saudi royal family.
 Pakistan Today reported on 2 April 2014 that Pakistan will sell JF-17 Thunder jets to Saudi Arabia, after the kingdom had given a grant of US$1.5 billion to Pakistan in early 2014.

 Saudi Arabia's Crown Prince Salman bin Abdulaziz al-Saud arrived in Pakistan on 15 February to meet Nawaz and vowed to enhance work between the two countries.
 Sharif travelled to Saudi Arabia for the last 10 days of Ramadan.
 King Abdullah said on 26 July that Saudi Arabia would always stand by Pakistan, its leadership and people, after an hour-long meeting with Nawaz at his Riyadh.
-Nawaz also met Muqrin bin Abdulaziz Al Saud, while Salman bin Abdulaziz Al Saud referred to Pakistan as his second home.
+Nawaz also met Muqrin bin Abdulaziz Al Saud, while Salman of Saudi Arabia referred to Pakistan as his second home.

 Al-Monitor reported on 15 March 2015 that the Salman of Saudi Arabia wanted firm assurances from Nawaz that Pakistan would align itself with Saudi Arabia and its Sunni Arab allies against Iran, especially in the proxy war underway in Yemen.
 Salman specifically wanted a Pakistani military contingent to deploy to the kingdom to defend the borders.
 Nawaz promised closer counter-terrorism and military co-operation but no troops for the immediate future.
-On 11 January 2016, Time stated that a high-level Iranian delegation including Adel al-Jubeir and Mohammad bin Salman Al Saud had travelled to Islamabad to seek Pakistan's inclusion in the 34-country "Islamic military alliance".
+On 11 January 2016, Time stated that a high-level Saudi delegation including Adel al-Jubeir and Mohammed bin Salman had travelled to Islamabad to seek Pakistan's inclusion in the 34-country "Islamic military alliance".
 However, Nawaz struck a more conciliatory tone, suggesting that Islamabad would mediate between Saudi Arabia and Iran.
 On 19 January 2016, Nawaz and Chief of Army Staff Raheel Sharif embarked on a peace mission to Riyadh and Tehran to reduce tensions which had escalated with the execution of Sheikh Nimr On 16 March 2016, Zee News claimed that Saudi Arabia was creating a military alliance of Islamic countries along the lines of the NATO, and wished Pakistan to lead it.
+Islamic Military Counter Terrorism Coalition was eventually created and led by Raheel.

 Nawaz supported the Saudi-led intervention in Bahrain and in his visit to Saudi Arabia he reassured that he would "help devise a new battle plan for Saudi intervention in the country."

 Post-premiership

-Avenfield apartments case
+Panama Papers case

-The Avenfield case pertains to the ownership of four luxury apartments in London.
+The Avenfield case or the Panama Papers case pertains to the ownership of four luxury apartments in London.
 The case emerged from the Panama Papers leak, which revealed significant overseas assets held by the Sharif family.
-In 2018, an accountability court convicted Nawaz Sharif, his daughter Maryam Nawaz, and his son-in-law Capt.
-Safdar.
-Nawaz was sentenced to 11 years in prison, Maryam to eight years, and Capt.
-Safdar to one year.
+According to the Panama Papers, documents leaked in 2016 from law firm Mossack Fonseca, Nawaz's family holds millions of dollars' worth of property and companies in the UK and around the world.
+Although they do not name Nawaz Sharif or his younger brother Shehbaz Sharif, they link in-laws of Shehbaz Sharif and children of Nawaz Sharif to numerous offshore companies.